 What is Visual Inspection in pharma?

 Visual Inspection is a GMP process step that involves carefully examining parenteral finished products, containers and packaging materials to identify defects, impurities and any deviations from the intended quality standards.
 This inspection process is crucial for ensuring that products meet the stringent requirements set by regulatory bodies and industry standards.
-Visual Inspection contributes to the safety and efficacy of pharmaceutical products before they reach the patients.
+Visual Inspection contributes to the safety of pharmaceutical products before they reach the patients.

 The role of Visual Inspection test sets